 5. Save your expert knowledge but include evidence.

 Refrain from making empty threats and quoting each and every FCRA violation in your dispute letter.
 Save that type of expertise for your dispute letters directly with the creditor or when your attorney files a lawsuit.
 Credit bureau employees are working under a timeline and are not moved by your vast knowledge; besides they may choose to toss your letter into the “frivolous” bin just for kicks.
 Include evidence and documentation available to you.
 Your evidence may be important later on if you do need to go to court to prove that a credit bureau isn’t correcting a legitimate mistake.

 6. Dispute items sparingly.

 Do not bombard the credit bureaus with more than a 3-4 derogatory listings per dispute letter.
+In fact it is best to write a dispute letter for each error and mail them separately.
 Some consumers like to send a blanket dispute letter for all derogatory listings and this type of strategy may actually work.
 But always err on the side of caution because the credit bureaus are looking for reasons not to investigate your disputes.
 Allow at least 30-60 days between every round of dispute letters.

 7. Request negative items deleted.

 Always, always, ask for deletions.
 When you submit dispute letters, state exactly what outcome you want.
 Disputing Charge-offs, Collection accounts, Public Records, Foreclosures, Repossessions and even Settled Accounts only makes sense if you request a deletion.
 Having inaccuracies or errors in these types of accounts corrected will not improve your credit score, they’ll still be considered negative listings.